- The Rev. Edward T. Kelaher, Rector – ext. 225, firstname.lastname@example.org

-Alex Huntress-Reeve is a D.C. native, and a recent graduate from University of Toronto with a B.Sc. in Psychology and Criminology and will begin attending Nursing School late next year.
-Born and raised in All Saints Church, Alex is a veteran of the Acolyte program, Treble Choir, and Cantor’s Guild.
-Now, she serves as one of All Saints’ Vergers as well as sings with the choir and is the 9:00 service Acolyte Team Leaders.
-In her free time, she enjoys rock climbing and curling up with a good book, a cup of tea, and her cat, Artemis.
+Alex Huntress-Reeve is a D.C. native, and a graduate from University of Toronto with a B.Sc.
+(Hon.) in Psychology and Criminology and will begin attending Nursing School late next year.
+Born and raised in All Saints Church, Alex is a veteran of the Acolyte program, Treble Choir, and Cantors Guild.
+Now, she serves as one of All Saints’ volunteer Vergers as well as sings with the choir.
+In her free time, she enjoys running or curling up with a good book, a cup of tea, and her cat, Artemis.

 Brad Record serves part time as our Communications Specialist and works with our communications director to oversee the website and to assist with special digital projects.
 He is also responsible for our sermon video ministry.